-An introduction for prospective middle and secondary teachers to the theories, practices, and approaches for improving content acquisition (primarily non-fiction) using literacy strategies.
-The course focuses on assignment and lesson development, and strategies for improving understanding through reading and writing.
+This course introduces prospective middle and high school teachers to the theories, practices, and approaches for improving content acquisition (primarily through non-fiction) using literacy strategies.
+The course focuses on reading and writing best practice, assignment and lesson developments, and strategies for improving understanding through reading and writing.